matomo-org/developer-documentation/docs/generated/master/Piwik/DataTable.md

       <div markdown="1" class="parameter">
       `$columnSortedBy` (`string`) &mdash;

       <div markdown="1" class="param-desc"> The column name `$functionCallback` sorts by.
-This is stored so we can determine how the DataTable is sorted in the future.</div>
+This is stored so we can determine how the DataTable was sorted in the future.</div>

       <div style="clear:both;"/>